simonprickett/micropython-grafana-workshop/4_dice_roll_metrics/README.md

 # TODO

-## Device Setup
+## Install Dependencies on the Device

 TODO

-First, install the Prometheus Remote Write library ([details here](https://github.com/ttk1/prometheus_remote_write_payload)):
+Install the Prometheus Remote Write library ([details here](https://github.com/ttk1/prometheus_remote_write_payload)) like so:

 ```bash
 mpremote mip install github:ttk1/prometheus_remote_write_payload
 ```

+## Run the Code

-Then either run the software on the device without installing it:
+You can either run the software on the device without installing it:

 ```bash
 mpremote run dice_roll_metrics.py